 Cash provided by operating activities in fiscal 2015 consisted primarily of net income adjusted for non-cash expenses, including charges related to our refranchising initiative, and an increase in accrued expenses, partially offset by a decrease in the net deferred income tax liability and an increase in prepaid expenses and other.
 The increase in accrued expenses was primarily due to an increase in the balance of outstanding gift cards.
 The decrease in the net deferred income tax liability relates primarily to tax depreciation.
-The increase in prepaid expenses was primarily due to an increase in prepaid insurance amounts.
+The increase in prepaid expenses was primarily due to an increase in prepaid expenses was primarily due to an increase in prepaid expenses was primarily due to an increase in prepaid expenses was primarily due to an increase in prepaid insurance amounts.